Dalton2021/Sandbox-Admin/README.md

 Pull the test build:

 - If this is the first time adding it, run: ```yalc add @clutch-inc/usfa-ui-admin```
-- If just testing changes from a new build and need to pull the latest copy, run: ```npm run update```
+- If just testing changes from a new build and need to pull the latest copy, run: ```npm run update:test```

+Pull the latest npm package:

+- This removes the test yalc package so we can test the npm release version, run: ```npm run update```

 ## Usage